ethereum/go-ethereum/README.md

 Ethereum Go developer client (c) Jeffrey Wilcke

-A fair warning; Ethereum is not yet to be used in production.
-There's no test-net and you aren't mining real blocks (just one which is the genesis block).
+Ethereum is currently in its testing phase.
+The current state is "Proof of Concept 1".
+For build instructions see the [Wiki](https://github.com/ethereum/go-ethereum/wiki/Building-Edge).

 Ethereum Go is split up in several sub packages Please refer to each individual package for more information.